It’s time to put people ahead of profits with commonsense gun reform.

 - Make bump stocks illegal

-- Mandatory universal background checks
+- Make background checks universal and mandatory

-- Minimum purchase age of 21
+- Raise the minimum purchase age of 21

 - Deny firearms to violent criminals and the severely mentally ill